Satie on the Seine: Letters to the Heirs of the Fur Trade, a novel, Wesleyan University Press, October 2020

-Treaty Shirts: October 2034—A Familiar Treatise on the White Earth Nation, a novel, Wesleyan University Press, forthcoming May 2016.
+Treaty Shirts: October 2034—A Familiar Treatise on the White Earth Nation, a novel, Wesleyan University Press, May 2016.

 Favor of Crows: New and Collected Haikus, Wesleyan University Press, 2014.

 Blue Ravens, a novel, Wesleyan University Press, 2014.

 The White Earth Reservation: Ratification of a Native Democratic Constitution, Gerald Vizenor and Jill Doerfler, University of Nebraska Press, 2012.